 Preventing Tooth Decay in Children

 Along with regular toothbrushing and visits to the dentist, watching your child’s diet is a good way to prevent early tooth decay.
 Avoid offering sugary snacks or juice with every meal, even if it is watered down.
 Fructose found in fruit juice coats the teeth and feeds the bacteria that lead to tooth decay.
 Healthy snacks such as fresh fruits, vegetables and whole grains offer good nutrition and help to reduce tooth decay.
 Also, offer drinks in a cup as part of a meal or snack, but don’t allow your child to spend all day or night sipping on a bottle, juice box or sippy cup filled with anything but water.
 If milk is part of your bedtime routine, make sure you follow it with toothbrushing to remove the “sugar bugs”.

 Pacifiers, Thumb Sucking and Other Dental Concerns

-Healthy teeth not only have strong enamel and a lack of decay, but they are also well aligned.
+According to our friends, owners of the Oxford Dental Care website, healthy teeth not only have strong enamel and a lack of decay, but they are also well aligned.
 Prolonged thumb sucking or pacifier use that continues once all the baby teeth are in can contribute to problems with the alignment of your child’s teeth and language development.
 According to the American Academy of Pediatrics, most children do suck on either their fingers or a pacifier but usually stop by the age of six.
 If thumb sucking or pacifier use continues past this age or your child’s teeth are visibly out of alignment, it’s time to talk to your dentist.

 Originally published on Suite101 on May 27, 2008